 A comprehensive business plan can demonstrate a recruiter’s commitment, knowledge and commercial acumen.
 During COVID-19, these qualities are more important than ever and we’re seeing an increase in the number of agencies asking for such a document.

-Last week, I published an article about how recruiters who have been affected by COVID-19 can find a role today.
-In the article, I mentioned that arriving at an interview armed with a comprehensive business plan before you’re even asked will no doubt set yourself apart from other recruiters.
+Arriving at an interview armed with a comprehensive business plan before you’re even asked will no doubt set yourself apart from other recruiters.

 During these challenging times, managers will need to present a business case to leadership for budget approval in order to make a hire.
 Your business plan will be an important element of this business case.
 An impressive business plan could be the difference between landing an offer today, or falling into a pipeline of other candidates or even getting rejected.